GochoMugo/msu/docs/man/man3/msu.3.md

 NAME
 ----

 msu - Bash interface to msu

 SYNOPSIS
 --------

-Understanding this documentation is important in designing new modules.
+Understanding this documentation is important in writing new modules.
 It documents the internal modules msu(1) ships with.

 Conventions used when documenting symbols:

 *`${VARIABLE}`*

-   > Represents the variable with the name 'VARIABLE'.
-This is used for both bash and environment variables, such as `${MSU_EXTERNAL_LIB}`.
+   > Represents an environment variable, such as
+   > `${MSU_EXTERNAL_LIB}`.

 *function_name(parameter1...)*

+   > Represents a function with the name 'function_name' and
+   > parameters 'parameter1'....
-   > Represents the function with the name 'function_name' and formal parameters 'parameter1'....
-Do remember that invoking the function is done by 'function_name "parameter 1"'.
+   > Do remember that invoking the function is done by
+   > 'function_name "parameter 1"'.

 DESCRIPTION
 -----------

 This documentation is on internal msu(3) modules.
 These modules include:

 *core*

-   > The most low-level module in charge of getting msu get  off the ground.
+   > The most low-level module in charge of getting msu off the
+   > ground.
 See *msu-core(3)*.

 *core_utils*

    > Utilities that make msu more useful and manageable to use.
-These utilities help build up the msu ecosystem.
-See *msu-core_utils(3)*.
+   > These utilities help build up the msu ecosystem.
+   > See *msu-core_utils(3)*.

 *console*

    > Reading and writing to console/terminal.
+Functions include
-Function include logging and prompting user for input.
-They facilitate interaction between user and msu.
+   > logging and prompting user for input.
+They facilitate
+   > interaction between user and msu.
 See *msu-console(3)*.

 *format*

    > Formatting symbols useful in terminal output.
+Such symbols
-Such symbols include ticks and arrows.
+   > include ticks and arrows.
 See *msu-format(3)*.

 MODULES
 -------

 There are *internal* and *external* modules.
 Internal modules are shipped with `msu`.
 External modules are those you install on your own.

 All internal modules can be found in the 'lib' directory in the source code repo.
 These modules offer the `msu` backbone and useful utilities.

-Anybody can install their own external modules.
+Anybody can install their own external modules using *msu install*.
 On installation, these modules are placed at `${MSU_EXTERNAL_LIB}`, which by default is `${HOME}/.msu`.
-You can install external modules, by simple copying the module contents to the external library directory (`${MSU_EXTERNAL_LIB}`).
-*msu install* can be used to do this copying in a better way.

-    $ msu install my-module

-You can also install remote modules from github, using prefix shorthands.
-Available shorthands include:

-   > * gh: - for Github
-   * bt: - for Bitbucket

-For example if https://github.com/GochoMugo/submarine is a module you want to install:

-    $ msu install gh:GochoMugo/submarine

-**NOTE:** the prefix shorthand, `gh:` part, is case-insensitive.
+See *msu(1)*.

 Internal modules *always* take precedence over external modules.

 A valid module can be a single script, say `sample.sh`, or a directory with many scripts, say

 ```
 my-module/